ButinVladimir/cyberiada/ROADMAP.md

 ### Defense

 This parameter reduces all incoming damage.
 Depends on equipment.
+Ranged equipment will provide defense.

 ### Hit number

 This parameter affects how many attacks will be dealt per turn.
 Can be increased by agility.

-### Precision.
+### Precision

 This parameter affects how it's likely to make a hit.
 It depends on equipment, attributes and skills.